| Annotation As Archipelago begins its fifth year of publication, we pause

 author of a beautiful work in poetry and prose, ISLANDIA,

+just out.
 Salmon Poetry lives in County

 Clare, Ireland.
 The editor, Jessie Lendennie, is pleased to publish not